opentrv/OTPiWebConsole/README.md

 ### Usage

-Connect an OpentTRV device via serial cable to a RaspberryPi or PC, then run app.py from the Pi/PC.  app.py starts the Flask web server, allowing you to interrogate the OpenTRV device from a browser.
+Connect an OpenTRV device via serial cable to a RaspberryPi or PC, then run app.py from the Pi/PC.  app.py starts the Flask web server, allowing you to interrogate the OpenTRV device from a browser.

 ### Transport